trampgeek/moodle-qtype_coderunner/docs/index.md

 author editing of the templates and for the student answer.
 Ace provides syntax colouring, bracket matching, auto indent and many other programmer-oriented capabilities to make editing of the underlying pure text more user-friendly.
+The Ace editor is a JavaScript module that essentially provides a user-friendly view of the underlying textual student answer.

 Sometimes question authors ask questions in which the answer is not in fact program code.
 For example, it might be a textual representation of an FSM (finite state machine).
 In such questions the Ace editor is often not appropriate.
-Prior to version 3.3, authors could turn off the Ace editor by unchecking a *Use Ace* checkbox, but this disabled it both for student answers and for the author's template.

-Since version 3.3.0, CodeRunner now supports pluggable user interfaces, although an administrator has to install the plugin.
-The user interfaces currently built in to CodeRunner are Ace, Ace-gapfiller, Gapfiller, Graph, Scratchpad and Table.
+CodeRunner supports several user interfaces, which provide an alternative view of the underlying student answer and, in the question authoring page, the sample answer and answer preload fields.
+The Ace editor is always used for editing the template itself, unless turned off with the *Template uses ace* checkbox in the authoring form.

+The available interfaces are: Ace, Ace-gapfiller, Gapfiller, Graph, Scratchpad, Table, and HTML.
+The latter is a general-purpose UI that can be customised by question authors to provide almost any desired look-and-feel for a question.

 The question author selects the required user interface via a dropdown menu in the customisation section of the question author form.
 The selection controls editing of the sample answer and answer preload fields of the authoring form and the student's answer in the live quiz.
-The Ace editor is always used for editing the template itself, unless turned off with the *Template uses ace* checkbox in the authoring form.

-The value of the STUDENT_ANSWER variable seen by the template code is different for the various UI plugins.
+The value of the STUDENT_ANSWER variable seen by the template is the value of the underlying text area that the user-interface plugin is "wrapping".
+We refer to this as the "serialisation" of the answer.
 For example, with the Ace editor the STUDENT_ANSWER is simply the raw text edited by Ace, while for the Ace-gapfiller it's a JSON list of the string values that the student entered into the gaps.
+For the GraphUI is a complex JSON description of a graph.

 Most UI plugins support a few configuration options via a UI parameters entry field in the question authoring form.